Plan Your Visit

 What can you expect the first time

-Our 10:00 am Shabbat service is the main worship gathering.
+Our Shabbat morning service is the main weekly worship gathering.
 We are aware that our first time visitors come from a variety of faith backgrounds, so we expect that you will have questions about our service.
 Here are some answers:

 Dress